What is the Family Law and Benefits Clinic?

 Who is eligible to enroll?

 Students who have completed at least 45 hours and are in good standing with no Honor Code violations are eligible.

 How does this benefit me as a law student?

 You will represent real clients in real cases and real court hearings.
 You will interview and advise clients and you will prepare pleadings and legal briefs on behalf of your clients.
 You will conduct hearings as first chair with an experienced attorney at your side as a “safety net.”
 This type of hands-on experience is difficult to obtain prior to graduation and is highly valued by employers.

 Enrollment is limited to 16-24 students per semester, depending on the semester.
 Interested students should complete and submit the Family Law and Benefits Clinic Student Application and attach their resume to the application which is electronically submitted to the Registrar.

 Yes, provided you have a schedule that is flexible enough to allow for appearances at scheduled hearings with reasonable advance notice.

 What are the requirements of the course?

 You will have 2.5 hours of class each week (three hours in the summer).
-You will also have seven (7) scheduled office hours per week (10 hours in the summer), which are scheduled around your other obligations.
+You will also have eleven (11) to eighteen (18) scheduled office hours per week depending on the semester, which are scheduled around your other obligations.
 You must also appear at hearings and spend whatever additional time is required to work your cases.